ihsansecer/social-crawler/README.md

 ### Setup

-Create virtual environment with Python 3 interpreter
+Create virtual environment with Python 2.7 interpreter and make sure that your operating system is 64-bit and that you are using 64-bit versions of Python 2.7.x.

-`virtualenv -p /usr/bin/python3.5 venv`
+`virtualenv -p /usr/bin/python2.7 venv`

 Activate virtual environment